CTPSSTAFF/pbpp-metrics-materials/README.md

 While _speed\_regulation_ isn't identical to _speed\_limit_, Bob Frey of MassDOT's Office of Transportation Planning has advised CTPS that it should be taken as more authoratative than _speed\_limit_.
-Consequently, we will be using the _speed\_regulation_ value in the calcuations below to come up with a 'speed limit' for the remaining TMCs.
+Consequently, we will first attempt to use the _speed\_regulation_ value to come up with a 'speed limit' for the remaining TMCs.

-### Methodology for Calculating 'Speed Limit' for TMCs not in the CMP
+### Attempt 1 - Harvest Data from the Speed\_Regulation Event Table
-This section documents the methodology for calculating the 'speed limit' for TMCs in the NPMRDS within the Boston Region MPO area but that are __not__ included in the CMP.
+This section documents the methodology for calculating the 'speed limit' for TMCs in the NPMRDS within the Boston Region MPO area but that are __not__ included in the CMP __using data in the MassDOT Speed\_Regulation Event Table.
 In point of fact, the process was run on all NPMRDS TMCs in the MPO region, but it was used to obtain the speed limit only for those TMCs that are not part of the CMP.
 As noted above, the reason for this is that the speed limits for TMCs included in the CMP were obtained as a result of a conflation between the TMC network and the Road Inventory that was partially automated,